-Enter the topic that you wish to write about into the Questions application to discover what people ask about when searching about this topic.
+When researching a topic, MarketMuse returns a list of questions people ask when searching about the subject.
+You’ll find this data under the Questions tab in Topic Navigator.
 The data comes from a variety of sources including forums and Google’s People Also Ask.

 MarketMuse enhances this data with average monthly search volume (volume), cost-per-click (CPC), and trend data (trend).
 You may not want to answer them all, but definitely check this list to make sure you don’t miss anything important.

 Questions can be used in a number of ways:

 - Answering the question(s) anywhere in the body of content.

 - As a page itself devoted to answering the question.

 - A section of a page where you answer the question.

 - Part of an FAQ section on a page.